 There were so many different bike companies during the 1970’s boom.
 Sooo many.
 I swear, each time I hear of another brand I think, “Well now I must have heard them all.”
 But, no.

 The name Victoria sounded British to me, but the bikes were actually made in Germany.
 Shows what I know.
-This particular one was internally wired for from and rear lights and has a bracket for a generator on the fork.
-It also was plated for a little wheel lock.
+This particular one was internally wired for front and rear lights and has a bracket for a generator on the fork.
+It also was set up for a little wheel lock.